igorw/weblog/papershelf.md

 non-lisp.

 Basically, Dan Friedman spent the last 10 or so years building logic programming systems in scheme.
-The distilled product is μKanren.
+The distilled product (Jason Hemann being the distiller) is μKanren.
 These are the magical few lines of code one must type in order to build a relational machine.

 <a href="http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf" class="btn btn-large btn-inverse" style="width: 100px;"><span class="icon-bookmark icon-white"></span> Read it</a>